 8.11.2 Required features and functions of the thermal desorber:

 Leak-tight tube seals or 'analytical' caps to protect sampled and desorbed tubes from analyte loss and contaminant ingress while they are on the analytical system.
-This is particularly critical for automated operation where multiple tubes may be in situ for extended periods.
+This is particularly critical for automated operation where multiple tubes may be in situ for extended periods;

 Stringent leak testing of each tube after it is loaded into the sample flow path and before heat or gas flow is applied.
-Any tubes which fail the leak test should not be heated but retained intact for operator attention, while the system continues to analyze subsequent tubes in the sequence.
+Any tubes which fail the leak test should not be heated but retained intact for operator attention, while the system continues to analyze subsequent tubes in the sequence;

 NOTE — As the carrier gas flow path of the chromatographic system is effectively broken into every time a new sample is uploaded for analysis, leak testing is essential for data confidence.

-Exclusion of artefacts from outer tube surfaces - The mechanism for sealing tubes into the sample flow path must exclude external contaminants, e.g. from handling tubes in the field.
+Exclusion of artefacts from outer tube surfaces - The mechanism for sealing tubes into the sample flow path must exclude external contaminants, for example from handling tubes in the field;

-Pre-purging of air - Tubes shall be pre-purged with carrier gas (after leak testing and before desorption) to remove residual air, prevent sorbent and analyte oxidation and extend system life
+Pre-purging of air - Tubes shall be pre-purged with carrier gas (after leak testing and before desorption) to remove residual air, prevent sorbent and analyte oxidation and extend system life; and